-Writer representatives (e.g., agents, managers and publicists) may submit scripts on behalf of their clients.
-Representatives' submissions must include a copy of the script, a completed entry form and the writer's written permission for the entry.
-Online submission is not available to representatives.
+Writer representatives (e.g., agents, managers and publicists) may submit scripts on behalf of their clients, provided that they have sought permission from the writer to submit on his or her behalf.

 ONLINE SUBMISSIONS

 Writers may submit scripts online for competition in any category by going to www.wga.org and clicking on the awards link in the spotlight section.
 Follow the instructions to complete the entry form online, then upload the script in either Word or PDF format where indicated.
 Upon successful completion of the submission, a receipt will be automatically sent to the preferred email address.